XimeraProject/ximeraFirstSteps/README.md

 This repository will help get you started as a new Ximera author.
 It contains a small Ximera demo course and instructions to deploy it both locally and to public servers.
-We'll teach you how to use a Github Codespace to play around with Ximera, edit your first Ximera course, and test a personal online version of it.
+It explains how to use a Github Codespace to play around with Ximera, how to edit your first Ximera course and how to test a personal online version of it.

 Demo versions of this repo are published as:

 - [a preview with the newest Ximera layout](https://set-p-dsb-zomercursus-latest.cloud-ext.icts.kuleuven.be/firststeps/aFirstXourseVariant/aFirstFolder/aFirstActivityVariant)
 - [a version on the current production server](https://ximera.osu.edu/firststeps24/aFirstXourse/aFirstFolder/aFirstActivity)

-The preview version also contains two PDF versions of all pages: one with, and one without the answers (on 11/2024 the links are unfortunately in Dutch...).
+The preview version also contains two PDF's of all pages: one with, and one without the answers (on 11/2024 some labels might unfortunately be in Dutch...).
 The preview version is automatically updated whenever a new tag is created on this repo.